SchweizerischeBundesbahnen/scion-microfrontend-platform/CONTRIBUTING.md

 1. Update the following `package.json` files with the new version:
     - `/package.json`
     - `/projects/scion/microfrontend-platform/package.json`
+    - ensure version constant in `projects/scion/microfrontend-platform/src/lib/microfrontend-platform.ts` to be the same version as in `/projects/scion/microfrontend-platform/package.json`.
 1. Run `npm install` to update the version in `package-lock.json`.
 1. Run `npm run changelog` to generate the changelog.
 Then, review the generated changelog carefully and correct typos and formatting errors, if any.
 1. Commit the changed files using the following commit message: `release: vX.X.X`.
 Replace `X.X.X` with the current version.
 Later, when merging the branch into the master branch, a commit message of this format triggers the release action in our [GitHub Actions workflow][link-github-actions-workflow].